 CBD, or cannabidiol, is the active ingredient in CBD oil.
 As the name suggests, it’s derived from cannabis—or more specifically, industrial hemp, which is low in THC and high in CBD.

 The issue is that CBD is a chemical.
 To make CBD oil, you have to strip away everything you don’t need from the hemp.
 This means the fibre, plant cells and other unnecessary chemicals.
 Even in the oils where these things are left in (full-spectrum CBD oils), you still need to process the hemp until you’re mostly left with just the CBD.

 But how is that done?
 And does the process damage the natural, delicate chemical compounds in hemp?

 First things first, it would be fantastic if you could extract or distil CBD for yourself.
-You could ensure that the product is high quality, and that you have a large supply of it.
+You could ensure that the product is high quality and that you have a large supply of it.
 You could sell it on, too, if you were interested.
-However, there are a couple of reasons why you actually can’t extract CBD for yourself: 1) You need a license to be able to legally grow hemp.
-Industrial hemp can only be legally grown if you get a license from the government under the Misuse of Drugs Act 1971.
+However, there are a couple of reasons why you actually can’t extract CBD for yourself:

 The average time the process takes is around five hours.
 Depending on whether the tank is full or not, it can take four or six hours, but five is average.